stmar89/AlgEt/doc/ListOfCommands.md

 *A procedure that given an invertible ideal I put in the attibute I`Generators two non-zerodivisors in I that generate I. If I is known to be principal, that is I`Generators consists of one single element, nothing is done.*

-# List of functions
+# List of instrinsics in Quotients.m:
- in Quotients.m.m:
 --

 <pre>